Direct EB-5 Investments: An Overview

 How to Choose Between Direct and Indirect EB-5 Projects

 Due to their flexible employment creation criteria, indirect EB-5 investments have usually been more popular than direct ones.
-However, the regional center program’s expiration on June 30, 2021, motivated many interested foreign nationals to look into direct EB-5 investments.
+However, the regional center program’s recent temporary expiration motivated many interested foreign nationals to look into direct EB-5 investments.

 As mentioned previously, there are several key differences between indirect and direct EB-5 projects; investors should look into each option and choose the one that suits them best.
 Experienced immigration attorneys and EB-5 consultants can help foreign nationals to identify the most suitable EB-5 investment opportunities.